 Note: Do not forget to attach apikey to all your API requests.

-You can fond out more about this call (complete syntax, mandatory ans optional fields and example results in XML and JSON format) in our API reference.
+You can find out more about this call (complete syntax, mandatory and optional fields and example results in XML and JSON format) in our API reference.

-My LiveAgent and my WordPress are on different domain.
+My LiveAgent and my WordPress are on different domains.
 What then?

-If your two installations are on completely different domains, then above example wont work.
-You need to extend it a bit.
-You need to put authentication cookie from your WordPress domain to your LiveAgent domain.
+If your two installations are on completely different domains, then the above example won't work.
+You have to extend it a little.
+The key would be to put an authentication cookie from your WordPress domain to your LiveAgent domain.

-LiveAgent has mechanism for this using JavaScript and frames.
-Security here is guarantied by sending only security hash through iFrame.
-Only registered LiveAgent user can be successfully logged in.
-You must provide his authentication cookie and his email.
-Also you need setup SSO API key, in your AgentPanel.
-Let's see this process in extended WordPress example plugin code:
+LiveAgent has a mechanism for this using JavaScript and frames.
+The security here is guaranteed by sending only a security hash through an iFrame.
+Also, only registered LiveAgent user can be successfully logged in.
+You have to provide their authentication cookie and their email.
+Also you need setup an SSO API key in your LiveAgent.
+Let's see this process in an extended WordPress example plugin code below.

 <?php